OsloSWA/oswa-livestream/README.md

 # OSWA Live Stream resources

+This how you setup the live OBS live stream.

-1. Download the OBS - Open Broadcaster Software
+### 1. Download the OBS - Open Broadcaster Software

 https://obsproject.com/

-2. Download the OSWA OBS configuration
+### 2. Download the OSWA OBS configuration

 These are the images and JSON-file in this repo.

-3. Prepare the live stream
+### 3. Prepare the live stream

 TBD

-4. Choose a target platform
+### 4. Choose a target platform

 4.1 Mixer